toarch7/risk-of-rain-resourcepack/README.md

 # risk-of-rain-resourcepack
-NTM Resourcepack that changes several characters ti look like ones from Risk of Rain 1
+NTM Resourcepack that changes the appearance of certain characters to resemble the survivors from the Risk of Rain.